 From age 55, you can take control of the investment strategy of your PPS Profit-Share Account and choose how your accumulated profits are invested through the PPS Profit-Share Account Portfolio Choice.
 This allows you to align the investment strategy of your PPS Profit-Share Account to your other retirement assets.
 The opportunity to utilise the PPS Profit-Share Account Portfolio Choice will be provided once a year until your retirement.

-For more information on the portfolio options, please refer to the Technical Information Sheet
+For information on the portfolio options, please refer to the Technical Information Sheet

 PPS DREAD DISEASE COVER